 On his death bed heads of state gathered to meet him including King George VI, Churchill, Pandit Nehru, and two strange unknown women.
 The two women sat with him for 50 minutes as he made his preparations to die.
 They were Geraldine Cummins and Miss Gibbes- an Irish medium and her companion.

 In Russia, Stalin was also taking an interest in the paranormal.
 When he heard of the astonishing psychic abilities of the Polish Jew Wolf Messing he decided to meet him.
 The perplexed Messing was arrested and questioned by Stalin himself about the destiny of Russia.

 Stalin decided to put Messing to the test.
 He was to undertake a ‘psychic bank robbery’ and take 100,000 roubles from the Moscow Gosbank, where he was unknown.

-Wolf Messing could use his telepathic powers to hypnotise.
+Wolf Messing could use his telepathic powers to hypnotize.
 He walked into the bank and handed the cashier a blank sheet of paper and was immediately given the money he wanted.
 Two of Stalin’s official witnesses confirmed to their leader what had happened.
-When the cashier realised that he was holding a blank sheet of paper he fainted with shock.
+When the cashier realized that he was holding a blank sheet of paper he fainted with shock.

 As if this wasn’t enough, Stalin demanded that Messing undertake another impossible task.
 He took Messing to a secure Government building and personally ordered the three guards insisting that Messing, under no circumstances, should leave the building.
 Messing succeeded again and cheekily waved good-bye to a high government official looking out of one of the windows.